MirrorFly/MirrorFly-Flutter-plugin/README.md

 ### Try the sample app

-The fastest way to test Mirrorfly Plugin for Flutter is to build your chat app on top of our sample app.
+The fastest way to test MirrorFly Chat is to build your chat app on top of our sample app.
 To create a project for the sample app, download the app from our GitHub repository.
 The link is down below.

 - https://github.com/MirrorFly/MirrorFly-Flutter-Sample

 ## Getting Help

-Check out the Official Mirrorfly [Flutter docs](https://www.mirrorfly.com/docs/chat/flutter_plugin/quick-start)
+Check out the Official MirrorFly [Flutter docs](https://www.mirrorfly.com/docs/chat/flutter_plugin/quick-start)

 <br />